What is a latex mattress?

 Latex mattresses are made using latex obtained from a rubber tree.
 There are two methods that can be used:

-Latex is poured into a mould, in one complete pour.
-As a result, Dunlop latex is firmer along the bottom and softer towards the top of the mattress.
+The latex is poured into a mould, in one complete pour.
+As a result, this means Dunlop latex is firmer along the bottom and softer towards the top of the mattress.
 This blend of firmness provides sublime comfort and wonderful pressure relief.

 The Talalay method involves a few extra steps and ingredients.
 Latex is partially poured into a mould and expands into complete foam using a vacuum.
 This method creates a less dense foam that has a more consistent feel from top to bottom.

 Once this latex has been collected and moulded, it is then transported to mattress factories to be combined with comfort fillings and a cover to create the complete mattress.

 - Another comfort or support layer, for example: pocket springs or memory foam